“I feel confident to tackle projects on my own and feel incredibly inspired.” – Sign Painter, MN, USA

 - Creating matte centres on glass;

 - Screenprinting for glass work;

 - Working with variegated gold leaf;

 For a more detailed breakdown of the workshop content, read this blog post from past participant Pascale Arpin, and keep in touch with updates via the dedicated Facebook event.

 The workshop is being held at Mike Meyer’s sign shop in Mazeppa.
 The fee of $1,195 includes the loan of all equipment, materials*, accommodation, airport pickups (where required), lunch and refreshments.
 The final day (Sunday) will mainly involve finishing up and so it is possible to book return travel for later that day if necessary.

 *Patent 23k gold and one book of 23k loose leaf gold will be provided.
 Depending on usage, extra books may need to be purchased in order to complete all projects.

-Society of Gilders members receive a 10% discount on the workshop fee, details of how to join here.
+Society of Gilders members receive a 10% discount on the workshop fee.
+Existing members should contact Kate Brown for the coupon code, and there are details of how to join here.
 All bookings are subject to our standard terms.